 It has been said that wives are indispensable.
 In my case I thoroughly agree!
-My wife shares in some of the office work of the teaching practice when her time allows; sometimes being the person that you speak to over the telephone.
-She is also great at organising and making sure everything is done on time and in helping in the general smooth running of the teaching practice schedule.
+Sandra is great at organising and making sure everything is done on time and in helping in the general smooth running of things on the days we have lessons scheduled.
 Moreover, and importantly, she is the constant source of support, encouragement and refreshment that enables me to give quality time to others.
 She also happens to be my best friend and soul-mate as well as my wife.
-I asked her: ‘What is it like to be the wife of a Private Music Tutor?’
+I asked her: ‘What is it like to be the wife of a Self-Employed Music Tutor?’
 Below is her account.

 Dr Michael Spacie

-What is it like to be the wife of a Private Music Tutor?
+What is it like to be the wife of a Self-Employed Music Tutor?

-Although Mike is always doing something for someone, he is always there for me and I consider myself greatly enriched and very fortunate and fulfilled to have married someone who has a wonderful gift of real natural ability to love, both physically and emotionally.
+Although Mike is always doing something for someone, he is always there for me and we are very close as a couple.
+I consider myself greatly enriched and very fortunate and fulfilled to have married someone who is very caring and considerate but that also has a great and wonderful gift of real natural ability to love, both physically and emotionally.

-Mike is always very caring, considerate and well-balanced and is great to have around 24/7.
-I really enjoy supporting Mike in his successful life as a musician and music tutor.”
+I really enjoy supporting Mike in his successful life as a musician and semi-retired music tutor.”

 Mrs Sandra Spacie